terryds/web3grind-ton/docs/dton/create-ton-telegram-bot-with-dton-webhook.md

 If there's any incoming message to that address, which means that there's activity (such as a new bid), we want to be notified using our Telegram bot.

-So we need to register the webhook on DTon:
+So we need to register the webhook on DTon to listen to those events.

 ### Register the webhook

 To create a webhook you need to send a `profile_webhook_setup` mutation request to DTon's GraphQL endpoint.
 You should authorize using your personal graphql key: https://dton.io/{your_key}/graphql .

-Make sure that you use API key of your GraphQL Plan that you've just subscribed.
+Make sure that you use API key of your GraphQL Plan that you've just subscribed, not the Default one.

 In my case, I'm using "Omega Default Key"
 ![omega key](image-7.png)